XML RSSGet our feed

 God says: Don't do like the heathen in Egypt where you came from and don't do like the heathen in Canaan, where you're going.

 Notice that God places the man with man prohibition in the context of Molech worship.
 God warns against worshiping Molech, whose fertility goddess consort was Ashtoreth.
-Ashtoreth worship involved same sex activity to provoke the gods to make people's crops, herds and families fertile.
+Ashtoreth worship involved same sex activity to provoke the gods to make their fields, flocks and families fertile.

 "Defile not ye yourselves in any of these things: for in all these the nations are defiled which I cast out before you:" -Leviticus 18:24